8 Best Restaurant Table Management Software 2026 (Reviewed)

 Table management software has become essential for restaurants serious about maximizing seating capacity.
 The good news: you don’t need to pay enterprise prices for functional table management.

 For most restaurants, Resos offers table management integrated with reservations at affordable pricing (including a free tier).
 High-volume restaurants may benefit from OpenTable’s sophisticated tools if they can justify the cover fees.
 Upscale dining often warrants Resy’s premium platform.
 Enterprise operations should evaluate SevenRooms for multi-location needs.
+European restaurants should consider TheFork Manager for continent-wide diner network access.
+Budget-conscious small restaurants will find Tablein’s flat pricing hard to beat, while CoverManager serves the Spanish-speaking market with Google Reserve integration and full floor plan tools.

 The right choice depends on your scale, budget, and specific requirements.
 Start with a platform that fits your current operation.
 You can always upgrade as you grow.